 The accompanying proxy is solicited on behalf of the board of directors of Day One Biopharmaceuticals, Inc. for use at our 2024 Annual Meeting of Stockholders ("Annual Meeting") to be held virtually at www.virtualshareholdermeeting.com/DAWN2024 on Thursday, May 23, 2024 at 9:00 a.m.
 Pacific Time, and any adjournment, rescheduling or postponement thereof.
 The Notice and this proxy statement for the Annual Meeting ("Proxy Statement") and the accompanying form of proxy were first distributed and made available on the Internet to stockholders on or about April 5, 2024.
-Our Annual Report for the fiscal year ended December 31, 2023 is available with this Proxy Statement by following the instructions in the Notice of Internet Availability of Proxy Materials.
-In this Proxy Statement, we refer to Day One Biopharmaceuticals, Inc. as "the Company," "Day One," "we" or "us."
+Our Annual Report for the fiscal year ended December 31, 2023 is available with this Proxy Statement, we refer to Day One Biopharmaceuticals, Inc. as "the Company," "Day One," "we" or "us."
 References to our website in this Proxy Statement are not intended to function as hyperlinks and the information contained on our website is not intended to be incorporated into this Proxy Statement.